opalraava/docker-images/blackarch/README.md

 sudo make up
 sudo make ssh
 ```
+The last command will drop you in a root shell inside the
-In the container, specify user password:
+container.
+In the container, specify the user password:
 ```
 passwd user
 exit